A-ha: New direction and farewell (2008–2010)

-Post-A-ha activities and anniversary releases (2011–2014)
+Post-a-ha activities and anniversary releases (2011–2014)

-After A-ha's break-up, Harket released two studio albums, @Wild Seed (1995) Out of My Hands (2012) and the single Brother (2014).
+After A-ha's break-up, Harket released two studio albums, Out of My Hands (2012) and Brother (2014).

 Waaktaar released two songs.
-With New Jersey-based vocalist Jimmy Gnecco, he presented Weathervane as a new project in June 2011.
+With New Jersey–based vocalist Jimmy Gnecco, he presented Weathervane as a new project in June 2011.
 Their self-titled single was included on the soundtrack for the movie Headhunters (based on the book Hodejegerne by Jo Nesbø).
-A second song, "Manmade Lake", had originally been planned for Foot of the Mountain but was released to Soundcloud in 2013.
+A second song, "Manmade Lake", had originally been planned for Foot of the Mountain but was released to SoundCloud in 2013.

 In 2012, Furuholmen became a mentor on the show The Voice – Norges beste stemme.
 His mentee, Martin Halla, won the contest and had his first album produced by Furuholmen himself who is also an esteemed songwriter/producer for other artists.
 In 2014, Furuholmen agreed to compose the songs and supervise the recordings for the Norwegian film Beatles.

 Second comeback (2015–2016)

 During an A-ha fan convention in Oslo in October 2014, manager Harald Wilk announced plans to re-release A-ha's first five albums on vinyl and albums three through five as deluxe editions.
 In 2015, the band reunited to perform in Rock in Rio.
 A-ha in fact reunited for a two-year period and was writing new material.
 A-ha's tenth studio album, Cast in Steel, was released on 4 September 2015.
 The album was promoted with a European tour from March through May 2016.
 In March, they played a live concert that was broadcast on BBC Red Button and BBC Radio 2 as part of its "In Concert" series.

-A-ha also performed at the 2015 Nobel Peace Prize Concert in Oslo, Norway.
+a-ha also performed at the 2015 Nobel Peace Prize Concert in Oslo, Norway.
 In Oslo Spektrum on 3 May 2016, A-ha collaborated with Void, a Norwegian computational computational design studio.
 The project resulted in a concert with advanced scenography using 360 virtual reality technology.
 The stereoscopic VR experience was made available for Android users directly through a YouTube app and for iPhone users and other platforms.
 The concept involved several motion detectors that reacted to the band's movements, voices and instruments.
 3D cameras, 20,000 lines of code, 1,000 square meters of projection film and massive projectors were set up as a visual show that turned the Spektrum arena in Oslo into a light installation and visual experience that unfolded live for the audience instead of a pre-programmed sequence.